Moët & Chandon Champagne Brut Impérial

 Wine rated (2023 guide) 91/100

-Golden straw in color, Champagne Imperial Brut is creamy and decadent, with aromas of crème brûlée, candied citrus, and baked golden apple.
-Juicy and ripe, it fills the palate with sweet fruits such as pear compote and quince, revealing a supple texture and a soft mousse.
+With a golden straw color, Imperial Brut Champagne is creamy and decadent, with aromas of crème brûlée, candied citrus, and baked Golden Delicious apples.
+Juicy and ripe, it fills the palate with sweet fruits such as pear compote and quince, and reveals a supple texture and a velvety mousse.
 It is easy to drink, with a touch of fruity sweetness that lingers on the finish.
 It is perfect for aperitifs in the coming years.
-Drink between 2023 and 2026.
+Best enjoyed between 2023 and 2026.

 Customer rating